Deal with different language versions

 ReSharper is aware of different language versions.
 It analyzes code and applies its own features according to the current language version.
 Language version is detected automatically for each language, but you can set version manually for some of the languages as described below.

-ReSharper 2017.2 fully supports all TypeScript versions up to 2.0.
+ReSharper 2023.2 fully supports TypeScript from v.
+1.4 to v.
+3.0.
 ReSharper automatically detects TypeScript version by the

 ReSharper supports CSS up to version 4.0.
 In practical terms, CSS version is by far less important than CSS feature set supported by different web browsers.
 Therefore, ReSharper lets you tune its CSS code inspection for specific versions of particular web browsers.
 You can configure it on the options page.